· Alex Harris · Trending

 However, none of the song’s writers have confirmed any direct inspiration from Dean’s life or death.

-The Aftermath: Burying a Free Spirit
+Where the Wild Things Are: The Aftermath, Burying a Free Spirit

 The song closes with the narrator laying his brother to rest under the same West Coast stars that once promised adventure.